antoninhenry/AntoninPortfolio/content/projects/ASacrificeForTheTurquoiseLord/index.md

 ## My job

-I made all the **interaction system** which make it easy to build the puzzles, I've contributed to some **animations** and 2D sprites using `Piskel`, I managed the respawn / death of the player, and I've done a part of the **level design**.
+I made all the **interaction system** which make it easy to build puzzles, I've contributed to some **animations** and 2D sprites using `Piskel`, I managed the respawn / death of the player, and I've done a part of the **level design**.

 ## More...